12 missing from capsized ship after 6 rescued off Louisiana

 “There was nothing we could do.
 One minute we were facing north, the next south, then east and west,” he said.
 "Things were flying in the cabin.'

-Callais posted video on Facebook of wind battering the boat as he talked to friends and family on the phone, including his dad, “letting him know the situation, that it wasn’t looking good.
+Callais posted video on Facebook of wind battering the boat as he talked on the satellite phone to friends and family, including his dad, “letting him know the situation, that it wasn’t looking good.
 We didn’t know if we were going to make it out.”

 ———